M8 — Type metadata system

 4.1 Lexer

-• Add interface keyword (replaces contextual type keyword from M2.4).
+• Add interface keyword for object shapes; keep contextual type for erased aliases.

 • Remove type keyword recognition (becomes a normal identifier — for the runtime API).